Kara Porter • January 21, 2026

 But if you're feeling a little unsure about what to expect, you’re not alone.
 Temp work can feel like a mystery at first.
 Short-term?
 Long-term?
 Will I meet anyone?
 Is it weird to bring lunch?

-This guide is for first-timers, especially those moving into admin, reception, customer support or operational roles.
+This guide is for first timers, especially those moving into admin, reception, customer support or operational roles.
 Whether you’re working at a scrappy startup or a big insurer, here’s what you need to know to hit the ground running (without the awkward guesswork).

 Temp roles vary widely: some last just a few days, others several months.